ooni/spec/informed-consent/inform-users-long.md

 such as your ISP and web services used by the ooni tests, will be able to discover even more detailed information about you.

-THE PUBLIC will be able to see the information collected by OONIprobe.
+THE PUBLIC will be able to see the information collected by ooniprobe.
 This will definitely include your approximate location, the network (ASN) you are connecting from, and when you ran ooniprobe.
 Other identifying information, such as your IP address, is not deliberately